 There is another consideration.
 It’s easy to fall in sleep and miss the flight.

 The Butterfly Garden is a unique experience, another great thing to do in Singapore Airport.
 It is located in Terminal 3.

-You can easily spend from 15 minutes to 1 hour, it’s a real unique environment with a jungle feeling organised on 2 floors and a waterfall right in the middle.
+You can easily spend from 15 minutes to 1 hour, it’s a really unique environment with a jungle feeling organised on 2 floors and a waterfall right in the middle.

 They reckon they have over 1,000 butterflies, not sure how they count them, especially considering the short lifespan.

 If you are planning to make any photo be prepared to wait 5-10 minutes for your lens to acclimatise.
-Condense moisture will appear and this is normal because your are moving your gear from an air conditioned environment, the airport, to a room with high humidity, the butterfly garden.
+Condense moisture will appear and this is normal because you are moving your gear from an air-conditioned environment, the airport, to a room with high humidity, the butterfly garden.

 To speed up the process you may want to use a blower.

-Also, very important, do not change the lens as soon as you enter in the butterfly garden.
-Do it in the air conditioned airport.
+Also, very important, do not change the lens as soon as you enter the butterfly garden.
+Do it in the air-conditioned airport.